IroniumStudios/base-rpc/README.md

 Here's how to communicate with the main process from renderer using [rpc-electron](packages/rpc-electron):

-- open your projects package.json file and add the rpc platforms locally like so
+- open your projects package.json file and add the rpc platforms locally loke so

 ## This is a provided example of it being implamented in my project browser-base-updated